-The Company's financial statements became consolidated beginning in March 2011 with the creation of Royalty Sub, and have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") for interim financial reporting and the instructions to Form 10-Q and do not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
-Such financial statements reflect all adjustments that are, in management's opinion, necessary to present fairly, in all material respects, the Company's financial position, results of operations, and cash flows.
+The Company's consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") for interim financial reporting and the instructions to Form 10-Q and do not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
+Such financial statements reflect all adjustments that are, in management's opinion, necessary to present fairly, in all material respects, the Company's consolidated financial position, results of operations, and cash flows.
 There were no adjustments other than normal recurring adjustments.

-These financial statements should be read in conjunction with the financial statements for the year ended December 31, 2011 and the notes thereto included in the Company's 2011 Annual Report on Form 10-K. Interim operating results are not necessarily indicative of operating results for the full year.
-The balance sheet as of December 31, 2011 has been derived from the audited consolidated financial statements included in the Company's most recent Annual Report on Form 10-K.
+These financial statements should be read in conjunction with the financial statements for the year ended December 31, 2012 and the notes thereto included in the Company's 2012 Annual Report on Form 10-K. Interim operating results are not necessarily indicative of operating results for the full year.
+The balance sheet as of December 31, 2012 has been derived from the audited consolidated financial statements included in the Company's most recent Annual Report on Form 10-K.